 Be it in a household or commercial setting, there’s no doubt you will have used a Philips device at some point.

 The well-established brand sells a vast array of products across the beauty, home, lighting and babycare sector and its small appliance kitchen repertoire includes a selection of air fryers, juicers, kettles and blenders, including its latest design - the Philips HR3752/01 blender.
-We recently gave it a spin to figure out its highs and lows, and you can read on to see our full verdict here.
+We recently gave it a spin to figure out if it's worthy of a space in our round-up of the best blenders, keep reading to see how it fared.

 Price and availability